 Melissa Jordan was appointed to the Delaware County Recorder position in January of 2011 to fill an unexpired 4-year term.
 Melissa then ran opposed and was elected to a four-year term in November 2012 and re-elected in November 2016.

 Melissa hit the ground running after taking office.
 She re-bid a software contract in her first few months in office and implemented a new software system that saves Delaware County taxpayers hundreds of thousands of dollars per contract cycle.

 Melissa cuts her own budget year after year while adding new technology to the public search room and online, improving the user’s experience and access to public records.

-Melissa improved the workflow system so it now makes images available sooner and document turn-around faster.
+Melissa improved the workflow system so images are available sooner and document turn-around is faster.
 Documents are now scanned and partially indexed almost immediately, indexed and verified from an image instead of a hard-copy, and returned via mail shortly thereafter.
 A process that used to take longer than a week now takes as little as two days.

 Melissa has made several positive changes to the Delaware County Recorder’s Office, and she is constantly looking for money-saving ways to improve efficiency from within.